Lower bounds for the spectral gap and an extension of the Bonnet-Myers theorem: Introduction and the main results

 holds for some positive $T$ and $k$.
 He also proved diameter estimate under a Kato type condition by relying on Carron and Rose \cite{Carron-Rose} who obtain diameter estimates for compact manifold using positivity of certain Schr\"odinger operators with potential involving $\rho$ and some constants.

 Our condition on $\rho$ in Theorem \ref{thm2} is not in the same spirit as the conditions in the previous works.
 In order to check \eqref{rose} one needs some decay for the $L^\infty$-norm of the heat semigroup associated with a Schr\"odinger operator.
 Such $L^\infty$-decay is in general more complicated to check than the $L^2$-decay as we do in the present paper.
-Next, if we consider the easiest case where $\rho \ge 0$, then the condition \eqref{Aubry} requires in particular that the set where $\rho$ is $0$ must have finite measure.
-Our mean condition does not require such property.
+Next, if we consider the easiest case where $\rho \ge 0$, then our mean condition does not a priori assume the set $\{ \rho = 0\}$ to have finite measure whereas \eqref{Aubry} readily implies this set to have finite measure.

 Our proof for Theorem \ref{thm2} is rather simple and it is based on our results on the (strict) positivity of the spectral bound.
 Note however that we do not prove diameter estimates for $\M$.
 A reasonable diameter estimate which uses our mean condition \eqref{meanR} remains unclear to us.